jdtsmith/python-mls/README.md

   (python-mls-setup))
 ```

 Python-MLS will then  automatically enable itself in your python inferior shell, which you can start however you normally do (e.g. `C-c C-p` in a Python buffer, or `M-x run-python`).

 # Usage

 Using python-MLS is as simple as entering the first of a multi-line statement at the (i)Python prompt, then editing as you would in a python buffer.
 Hit `S-Ret` or enter two final blank lines to execute.
+You can disable python-MLS for _future_ shells in one Emacs session with `M-x python-mls-mode` in an enabled shell buffer.

 # Keys